 I always wondered why platform providers (Google, Microsoft, Apple…) have never bothered too much to support such cross-platform tools, and even more, they seem always to make life much more difficult for such tools.
 I can understand the rationale of “not helping my competition” though I think that at some point in life the basic fact that not a single platform will win all the users sinks in.
 It may be more productive to apply cooperative strategies vs. only competitive ones.
 Indeed they may lose some developers to other platforms while at the same time they will win some switching to theirs and most important is that it will make developers’ life easier and with apps which will end with a good result for everyone.

 QA Guy/Girl Point of View

 For the QA team, cross-platform means usually a pain in the neck.
 First, you need to test it across different environments and life could have been so much easier if it was on one platform.
 Even supporting one platform is not easy nowadays due to versioning – iOS as a mild example for complexity and Android which is catastrophic due to its fragmentation.

-In general, QA have become highly challenged with the multitude of different devices out there which are very different one from the other.
+In general, QA has become highly challenged with the multitude of different devices out there which are very different from the other.
 Previously ( a long time ago) you had Microsoft Windows for personal computers and Unix based servers.
-Now you have lots of operating systems, numerous hardware configurations and ever accelerating pace of releasing new OS versions so it does not make life easy, to say the least for the people who need to ship the software.
+Now you have lots of operating systems, numerous hardware configurations, and an ever-accelerating pace of releasing new OS versions so it does not make life easy, to say the least for the people who need to ship the software.
 Now add to that a cross-platform product:)